axiros/vpe/README.md

 - Previously evaluated lines are remembered, i.e. state is kept between evaluations.
 - Objects or classes within result structures are walked for their attributes, when printing them

+Notes:
-Note: Evaluated code may even reside within docstrings or markdown code blocks - as long as you omit the comment delimiters from the evaluation, all assignements make it into the next evaluation state.
+- Evaluated code may even reside within docstrings or markdown code blocks - as long as you omit the comment delimiters from the evaluation, all assignements make it into the next evaluation state.
+- vim calls the python code syncronously, blocking.
+You have to kill the python process to unblock it, should your code block forever, while executing.

 ## Features